backplane/conex/kp1p/README.md

 The program reads the given csv file an writes out a new csv file which can be imported into 1Password.

-The image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/kp1p).
+The source code for this image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/kp1p).

 ## Usage